History of The Threshold Choir Repertoire

 Helen Greenspan’s song “If Not Love” arrived in June 2000 and amplified the elegant simplicity and purpose that typify our songs.
 It seemed like that song started the waterfall of many new songs from Sherrin Loyd, Katharine Osburn, Devra Wolf, Jody Healy, Rebecca Cone, Ilana Cotton and Susan Abbot and others.
 Our need for very specific kinds of songs at bedsides seemed to drive the creation of many new songs in those first years.
 Many of these composers’ songs were on our first recording “Listening at the Threshold” in 2004.
 In 2006 our next recording “Tenderly Rain” included songs by Laura Fannon, Marilyn Power Scott, Maria Culberson, Bayla Greenspoon, Elizabeth Weiss and Tammy Heinsohn.
 At this point our repertoire was about 150 songs, a manageable number.
 Then the avalanche came.

-In 2008, with about 100 choirs mostly in the US, new songwriters emerged with remarkable songs; the list is glorious, long and listed below.* All this while, Ellen Rose shepherded the process of welcoming, collecting, organizing, standardizing and beautifying the notation, making recordings where possible.
+In 2008, with about 100 choirs mostly in the US, new songwriters emerged with remarkable songs.
+Since accurate lists are not my specialty, I know each of the songwriters, some experienced and some for the first time, will recognize that their gifts have been beyond precious to the Threshold Choir and the people we have sung to.
+I am so grateful.
+All this while, Ellen Rose shepherded the process of welcoming, collecting, organizing, standardizing and beautifying the notation, making recordings where possible.
 She gave thousands of hours of her love and precious time making this collection of songs meaningful and accessible to the people who could use them.

 Also great thanks go to: